apache/druid-website-src/docs/26.0.0/tutorials/tutorial-jdbc.md

   ~ under the License.
   -->

-Redirecting you to the JDBC driver API...
+Redirecting you to the JDBC connector examples...
 <head>
-<script>window.location.replace("https://druid.apache.org/docs/latest/api-reference/sql-jdbc.html")</script>
+<script>window.location.replace("https://druid.apache.org/docs/latest/querying/sql-jdbc.html#examples")</script>
 </head>
-<a href="https://druid.apache.org/docs/latest/api-reference/sql-jdbc.html">Click here if you are not redirected.</a>
+<a href="https://druid.apache.org/docs/latest/querying/sql-jdbc.html#examples">Click here if you are not redirected.</a>